EllaBrands/stanDev/Model-Concept.md

 ```

 **Move to Static?**
-Utility method writes just the parameters into the specified variable array, using a dummy random-number generator.
+Utility method writes just the parameters (not the transformed parameters or generated quantities) into the specified variable array, using a dummy random-number generator.

 ```
 void